Should you get a Bull Terrier?

 Glen of Imal Terrier

-Bull Terriers are affectionately
+Bull Terriers are the Class Clowns

-the Bull Terrier can reach up to 22 inches in height and up to 70 pounds in weight.
-Accepted coat colors are:
+According to FCI Breed Standard the Bull Terrier can reach up to 22 inches in height and up to 70 pounds in weight.

 Bull Terriers are OCD.